banks/sim-rate-limit-backoff/README.md

 to prevent abuse rather than to control expected traffic patterns as is the case here.

+There are many possible improvements that could be made -- this was a quick tool for a specific task.
+Displaying a legend in the charts was problematic without major investment so the green dots (at the bottom) are "success" requests after which that client terminates, while grey ones are "rate limited" requests.
+The request dots are "stacked" one y unit high making the hight of the stack the rate of requests for that 1-second bucket.

 The main learning were:

  1. Exponential backoff is not necessarily the best choice when optimising for